zhigangmei/voids_segmentation/README.md

 Build the environment by calling `conda env create --file environment.yml` from the command line.
 Anaconda will then create a new environment, named "voids_segmentation" which you must activate before working with your tools.

+Add `cudatoolkit` dependency in environment.yml to enable Pytorch running on GPU.

 ## Use

 1. Activate conda environment: ``conda activate voids_segmentation``